Codecademy-Curriculum/Learn-Tableau-for-Data-Viz/datasets/metadata.md

 We pulled this list from a Wikipedia source and made XYZ changes.

 #### NYC Income (2015)
-We made a custom query of all NYC zip codes using ______ website.
-No changes were made to this data after downloading from the original source.
+We made a [custom query of all NYC zip codes](https://data.census.gov/cedsci/table?t=Income%20and%20Poverty&g=0500000US36005%248600000,36047%248600000,36061%248600000,36081%248600000,36085%248600000&tid=ACSST5Y2015.S1901) using the United States Census Bureau website.
+Several changes were made to this data after downloading from the original source to make the file smaller and more manageable in Tableau.
+We deleted all columns except a geographic identifier, zip code, and 6 income-related fields: mean, median and total household income estimates, and margin of error for each income estimate.
+We also cleaned the data: removed the string `ZCTA5` from all zip code fields, removed stray characters like "+" and "!", and replaced Census Bureau abbreviations in the first row with more readable column names.

 #### Rotten Tomatoes
 No changes were made to this data after downloading from the original source.